-PREREQUISITES: Spanish 3 or 4 years of high school Spanish or the equivalent skill level as determined by instructor.
+PREREQUISITES: Spanish 3 or equivalent skill level as determined by instructor.
+ADVISORIES: English 1A or 1AH.

-Fourth-semester course in conversational and written Spanish for non-native speakers.
-Development of proficiency of grammar and language usage.
-Continued exploration of current topics and cultures of Spain, Latin America and Hispanic cultures of the US as reflected in the language and literature.
+This is a fourth-semester course in conversational and written Spanish for non-native speakers.
+It continues the development of proficiency of grammar and language usage.
+Students will further explore current topics and cultures of Spain, Latin America and Hispanic cultures of the US, as reflected in the language and literature.
 (A, CSU-GE, UC, I) (C-ID SPAN 210)